Tenrec v. USCIS: Original lawsuit

 The plaintiffs were represented by the law firm Parrilli Renison, with attorney Brent Renison the point of contact.

-On 29 June, the complaint was amended to add claim for failure under the Administrative Procedure Act.
-On 7 July, a class certification was filed, seeking to represent all employers and employees hurt by the H-1B lottery.
+On June 29, the complaint was amended to add claim for failure under the Administrative Procedure Act.
+On July 7, a class certification was filed, seeking to represent all employers and employees hurt by the H-1B lottery.
 A motion for summary judgment was also filed, asking the court to rule in favor of the plaintiffs and have an orderly lottery.

 Motion to dismiss

-On 8 August 2016, USCIS filed a motion to dismiss the lawsuit.
-On 22 September 2016, Michael Simon, a judge at the United States District Court for the District of Oregon, denied the USCIS motion to dismiss the lawsuit.
+On August 8, 2016, USCIS filed a motion to dismiss the lawsuit.
+On September 22, 2016, Michael Simon, a judge at the United States District Court for the District of Oregon, denied the USCIS motion to dismiss the lawsuit.

 Decision

 Between October 2016 and March 2017, there were several iterations of amended complaints, motions to dismiss, and answers.
 During this time, one of the original plaintiffs, Tenrec, Inc. and employee Sergii Sinienok, withdrew from the lawsuit, so that Walker Mary LLC and Xiaoyang Zhu were now the lead plaintiffs.

-On 17 March 2017, judge Michael Simon made the Oregon District Court's final decision against the plaintiffs, so that the fiscal year 2018 lottery (that would be held in April 2017) could proceed as planned.
-The plaintiffs timely appealed to the United States Court of Appeals for the Ninth Circuit on 4 April, but on 23 June, the case was dismissed after the plaintiffs withdrew as the lead plaintiffs won the lottery in fiscal year 2018 and no other willing lead plaintiff was found.
+On March 17, 2017, judge Michael Simon made the Oregon District Court's final decision against the plaintiffs, so that the fiscal year 2018 lottery (that would be held in April 2017) could proceed as planned.
+The plaintiffs timely appealed to the United States Court of Appeals for the Ninth Circuit on April 4, but on June 23, the case was dismissed after the plaintiffs withdrew as the lead plaintiffs won the lottery in fiscal year 2018 and no other willing lead plaintiff was found.